Learn about the causes, symptoms, diagnosis, treatment and pathology of Rheumatoid Arthritis.

 What is Rheumatoid Arthritis?
 (Definition/Background Information)

-- Rheumatoid Arthritis (RA) is a chronic autoimmune systemic inflammatory disorder that affects the lining of joints, surrounding tissues, and organs, within the body (chiefly the hands and feet), of mostly adults
+- Rheumatoid Arthritis (RA) is a chronic autoimmune systemic inflammatory disorder that affects the lining of joints (chiefly of the hands and feet), surrounding tissues, and organs of the body. the disorder is generally noted in middle-aged adults

-- Unlike the degeneration of cartilage associated with osteoarthritis, Rheumatoid Arthritis affects the lining of the joint.
+- Unlike the degeneration of cartilage associated with osteoarthritis, Rheumatoid Arthritis affects the lining of the joints.
 This causes excessive pain and swelling, resulting in bone erosion and joint deformity

 Who gets Rheumatoid Arthritis?
 (Age and Sex Distribution)